tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <img src="{{ site.url }}/img/aitvuup1/11-test-scale.png" class="fullwidth" />
 </figure>

-However, everything now appears to be moving far more slowly, even though Nyan Cat is actually moving at the same speed as before.
+However, everything appears to be moving far more slowly now, even though Nyan Cat is actually moving at the same speed as before.
 This is because (s)he is now 500 times larger -- about 500 m<sup>3</sup> in Unity physics!
 So, what was a cat falling a few meters, is something more like a massive meteor falling a few meters.
 In order to avoid your view being completely engulfed by Nyan Cat, you're now viewing things from far further away, and as a result, everything appears to be moving slower ... kind of like how an aeroplane high overhead crosses your field of view slower than a mobility scooter a few meters away.

 Remember, though, this scaling makes the math simpler, so it's all relative and won't actually make any difference when you start writing some code to replace Unity's physics with your own; and on that point, the final step here is to remove the **Rigidbody 2D** and **Box Collider 2D** components from both Nyan Cat and the platform.
 You can do this using the menu under the cog icon: